 Reports of feline heartworm disease have been published for over 80 years, yet we still do not spend enough time talking to our clients about prevention.
 For cat’s prevention is the key, as there is no effective, safe treatment.
 Learn how cats are different, and how heartworm behaves when infecting cats.

-Upon completion of the course, the participant should be able to
+Learning Objectives: Upon completion of this course, the participant should be able to:

 - Enrollment qualifications: VIN CE courses are open to VIN member and non-member veterinarians.
 Veterinarians enrolling in a VSPN CE course must be a VIN member.
 Veterinary support staff must be a VSPN member to enroll in a VSPN CE or a VIN CE course open to VSPN member enrollment.

 - Each enrollee must be able to receive emails from @vspn.org and @vin.com addresses.
 Email is our major form of communication with participants; personal emails are highly recommended rather than clinic/hospital email addresses.

 - For further assistance call 800-846-0028 ext.792 or email VSPNCE.
 Please include the course title, your full name, and contact information in your correspondence.

 or direct line to VIN/VSPN from the United Kingdom: 01 45 222 6154

 or direct line to VIN/VSPN from Australia: 02 6145 2357